hdl/containers/doc/dev/Contributing.rst

     ``COPY --from=$REGISTRY/pkg/TOOL_NAME`` statements to the dockerfiles of multi-tool images.

 2. Build and test the dockerfile(s) locally.
-   Use helper scripts from :ghsrc:`utils <utils>`, as explained in :ref:`Development:utils`.
+   Use helper scripts from subdir :ghsrc:`utils/`, as explained in :ref:`Development:utils`.

-  * If a new tool was added, or a new image is to be generated, a test script needs to be added to :ghsrc:`test/ <test/>`.
+  * If a new tool was added, or a new image is to be generated, a test script needs to be added to :ghsrc:`test/`.
-    See :ref:`Test <Development:test>` for naming guidelines.
+    See :ref:`Development:test` for naming guidelines.

   * Be careful with the order.
     If you add a new tool and include it in one of the multi-tool images, the package image needs to be built first.